Serena-github-c/skills-communicate-using-markdown-2/README.md

 # This is an `<h1>` header, which is the largest

 ## This is an `<h2>` header
+### THIS IS AN H3 HEADER

 ###### This is an `<h6>` header, which is the smallest

 ### :keyboard: Activity: Edit your file with headers

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
+# 1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
 1. Open the **pull requests** tab.
 1. Click **New pull request**, for the branches to compare, select `base: main` and `compare: start-markdown`.
 1. Click **Create pull request**.